e-h-dev/floral_design/README.md

 ![Reviews page](assets/readme-images/page-images/review-page.png)

-* Add and edit products: The shop owner can add or edit any priduct at any time using the form to add or edit products.
-The form includes uploding images and a checkbox to show if a product is out of stock.
+* Add and edit products: The shop owner can add or edit any product at any time using the form to add or edit products.
+The form includes uploading images and a checkbox to show if a product is out of stock.

 ![Add product form](assets/readme-images/page-images/product-management-page.png)

 ### Profile Page

-This is a page accesable to every user, the user's inforation can be stroed and a record f all ast orders are listed in the proifile.
+This page is accessible to every user, the user's information can be stored and a record of all last orders are listed in the profile.

 ![Profile Page](assets/readme-images/page-images/profile-page.png)